hiooyUI/jQuery.sDialog/README.md

 # jQuery.sDialog
-A dialog jQuery plugin for mobile site, easy, simple.
+A dialog jquery-plugin for mobile site, easy, simple.

 ##how to use it?
 ```